 Celebrating 300 years of change

 2016 marked the 300th anniversary of Beningbrough Hall and in celebration of this historic milestone Andy was set the task of creating a long term plan to refresh, improve, and in some areas re-invent the eight acre garden.

 Through the combined talents of Andy and our own dedicated garden team at Beningbrough, the creation of a new long term design vision will ensure it is a garden that delights and inspires visitors for many years to come.

 Who is Andy Sturgeon?

-Andy is one of the UK's leading landscape designers with over 30 years’ experience and a plethora of awards including seven RHS Gold medals at the Chelsea Flower Show as well as the prestigious Best in Show accolade.
-Andy will design a show garden at Chelsea 2019.
+Andy is one of the UK's leading landscape designers with over 30 years’ experience and a plethora of awards including eight RHS Gold medals at the Chelsea Flower Show as well as the prestigious Best in Show accolade three times including for his show garden in 2019.

 Both The Sunday Times, and House and Garden Magazine placed Andy in the top ten list of designers in Britain, positioning him at the top of his field.